We have different ideas and perceptions of cold, but is cold always bad or can it be good for us?

-Cold Weather and Health - How do cold temperatures affect health and well being? - The dangers of cold
+Cold Weather and Health - How do cold temperatures affect

-The effects of cold weather particularly the effects on health and how the human body responds to low temperatures and the effects of winter.
+The effects of cold weather on health, how the human body responds to low temperatures and the effects of winter.
 Your health can be affected for good or ill depending on your response to the different aspects of winter.

-Clothing for Cold Weather: Winter Wear | Winter Coats | Insulating Layers | Winter Underwear | Winter Hats | Winter Gloves | Antarctic Boots | Winter Work Wear | Fashion Winter Clothing | Kids Winter Clothing | Kids Winter Coats
+Clothing for Cold Wintery Weather: Dressing for the Cold | Winter Coats | Winter Tops | Winter Bottoms/Pants | Winter Underwear | Winter Hats | Winter Gloves | Antarctic Boots | Cold Weather Work Wear | Stylish Winter Clothing | Kids Winter Clothing | Kids Winter Coats

 Eat well or lose weight - One of the best ways to stay warm in a cold climate is by the use of the "inner furnace" to generate heat from within.
-While salad might be just the thing you want in the warmth of summer, come the colder months of the year, it's hearty stews, soups and comfort food that just doesn't do the same thing for your palate at other times of the year.
+While salad might be just the thing you want in the warmth of summer, come the colder months of the year, it's hearty stews, soups and comfort food that just doesn't do the same thing for your palate in warmer weather.
 This is your body's way of telling you it needs more fuel to keep warm.
-If you can put up with constantly feeling cold, it is a possible way of losing weight.
+If you can put up with constantly feeling cold, this is a possible way of losing weight.

-Why do you want to pee when it's cold? - When you are cold your body reduces the circulation to the extremities and skin surface, a process called peripheral vasoconstriction (peripheral = at the edges, vaso = blood vessels) so concentrating a greater volume of blood in the body core.
+Why do I want to pee when it's cold? - When you are cold your body reduces the circulation to the extremities and skin surface, a process called peripheral vasoconstriction (peripheral = at the edges, vaso = blood vessels) so concentrating a greater volume of blood in the body core.
 This increases the arterial blood pressure.
-The body's response is to try to reduce this pressure, the kidneys reduce the volume of circulating blood by removing water which is lost as urine.
-This process is known as "cold diuresis".
-On return to a warmer environment, circulation is restored to the periphery which reduces the overall volume which can trigger a thirst sensation, you drink, go outside in the cold again.. etc. etc.
+The body's response is to try to reduce this pressure, the kidneys reduce the volume of circulating blood by removing water to the bladder to be lost as urine.
+This process is known as "cold diuresis" (diuresis = the production of copious watery urine).

 Feeling cold all the time is a common symptom of a number of medical conditions such as: